Dirt and or dust on the eye can end up being a whole lot of non-fun and uncomfortable!

 When experiencing a positive shift in energy, in addition to the main symptoms getting better, one can be quite confident of having hit the bull's eye!

 Hurray!
-Similar situations, with ailments that feel within the scope of addressing oneself, are what I aim at assisting Hobby-Homoeopaths with when preparing course resources.
+Similar situations, with ailments that feel within the scope of addressing oneself, are what I aim at assisting Hobby-Homoeopaths with when preparing resources.